 Many students choose to learn German in Germany.
 In fact, it can help you enhance your conversational skills by speaking with native speakers.
 You’ll also get to experience their culture and more.
 Some language programs will require you to stay a couple of weeks or months in Germany.
 In that case, health insurance is required.

-Additionally, you can choose the ideal insurance plan according to your own circumstances.
+Additionally, you can choose the right insurance plan according to your own circumstances.
 On the other hand, you’re now able to compare private insurance plans and get them online.
 Please note that as a language student in Germany, you will not be able to access a public health plan.

 To live in Germany as an exchange student, you will certainly need health insurance.
-Whether you’re taking a single semester or an entire year as an exchange student or you’re a part of a program like Erasmus, you will be required to have health insurance.
+Whether you’re taking a single semester or an entire year as an exchange student, or you’re a part of a program like Erasmus, you will be required to have health insurance.
 Considering that the law requires everyone in Germany to have health insurance, you’ll have to have a health plan according to the law.
 Most exchange students in Germany choose a tailor-made plan for better coverage.

 International PhD students

-Most students studying their PhD in Germany will have to get a private health plan.
+Most students studying to earn their PhD in Germany will have to get a private health plan.
 As an international student, you can get statutory health insurance if you’ve reached the age of 30 or if you’re starting your 14th quarter.

-How to apply for health plan
+How to apply for a health plan?